sporto/elm-tutorial/add_and_delete/delete_a_player_3.md

             ( model.players, fx )
 ```

 Note how pattern match `playerId` as the first parameter of `DeletePlayerDone` instead of grabbing it form result.
+The result just comes with an empty payload as we don't care about the body from the server response.